huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

     4 rows in set (0.001 sec)
     ```

 ## IV.
-Set up Connection Configuration
+Set up connection configuration

 1. From ```$REPLICANT_HOME```, navigate to the connection configuration file
     ```BASH